These are universal rules for our facility.

 Check your weapons and gear for proper functionality before starting play.
 A player is personally responsible for his/her equipment, whether owned, borrowed, or rented.
 If you break or ruin something, you will be held responsible for any damages.
 Accidents do happen.
 Be careful and play responsibly.

 No blind-firing.
-If player cannot see where the muzzle is pointed, such as sticking a replica around a corner of a building or up over a bunker without looking, that is blind-firing.
+If player cannot see where the muzzle is pointed, such as sticking a marker around a corner of a building or up over a bunker without looking, that is blind-firing.
 The player must be able to see the muzzle and the intended target area.

 At no time is physical contact of ANY kind allowed between players.
 The only exceptions to this rule would be: